waseemh/waseemh.github.io_F/_posts/2014-09-15-virtualized-web-automation-stack.md

 	==> box: Successfully added box 'ubuntu-selenium' for 'virtualbox'!

-Now we should create a new Vagrant environment using our "ubuntu-selenium".
+Now we should create a new Vagrant environment using our "ubuntu-selenium" base box.

 	vagrant init ubuntu-selenium